njszym/XRD-AutoAnalyzer/README.md

 An autonomous deep learning model trained to perform phase identification from XRD spectra.

+## An example: running the model trained on the Li-Mn-Ti-O-F chemical space

+A ready-made model can be found in the Pre-Trained_Example directory.
+Experimentally measured test spectra are also supplied.
+The model can be run to classify these spectra by executing the run_CNN.py script.

 ## Training the model on a new composition space

 To perform phase identification in a new composition space, place all relevant CIFs into a reference folder contained by the Novel_Space directory.
 Then perform: